Jury Awards $15 Million in Depakote Verdict

 If you took Depakote while you were pregnant and your child born with a birth defect, you may have legal options.

-Contact our defective drug lawyers to find out if you are entitled to file a lawsuit.
+Contact a personal injury lawyer at our firm to find out if you are entitled to file a lawsuit.
 Compensation could help you cover the costs associated with your child’s injuries.

 We offer free, no obligation consultations and do not get paid unless we recover compensation for you.